vvviiimmm/vvviiimmm.github.io/_posts/2018-02-17-catamorphisms-and-falgebras.md

 ```
 > Fix?
 Looks like a recursive data structure that doesn’t do much.
 How is it useful?

-Let’s first look at the expression before the equals sign: indeed Fix is a recursive data structure that has one type parameter f.
-This parameter has kind * -> * e.g. it also takes a type parameter.
-For example, you can’t construct Fix providing Int or Bool, it has to be something like Maybe, List or… ExpressionF.
-This is why we introduced type parameter for ExpressionF.
-Next, after the equals sign we have a single type constructor Fx taking a single argument of type f (Fix f) which is basically an expression that constructs f's value.
-In case of Maybe it would be Maybe (Fix Maybe) and then the whole thing is wrapped with Fx into type Fix Maybe.
+Let’s first look at the expression before the equals sign: indeed `Fix` is a recursive data structure that has one type parameter `f`.
+This parameter has kind `* -> *` e.g. it also takes a type parameter.
+For example, you can’t construct Fix providing Int or Bool, it has to be something like `Maybe`, `List` or… `ExpressionF`.
+This is why we introduced type parameter for `ExpressionF`.
+Next, after the equals sign we have a single type constructor `Fx` taking a single argument of type `f (Fix f)` which is basically an expression that constructs `f`'s value.
+In case of `Maybe` it would be `Maybe (Fix Maybe)` and then the whole thing is wrapped with `Fx` into type `Fix Maybe`.

 The type signature is confusing to read at first because of type constructor can have the same name as the type itself plus self referencing.
 But there is not much more to it than just wrapping a higher order type into a data structure.
-Btw, unfix is an opposite to Fx and all it does is pattern matching on Fx and returns wrapped value, no big deal.
+Btw, `unfix` is an opposite to `Fx` and all it does is pattern matching on `Fx` and returns wrapped value, no big deal.

-Now, we will replace every ExpressionF of our expression tree with Fix ExpressionF.
-Notice the difference in constructing expressions with and without Fx — they’re basically the same, except we need to prepend Fx $:
+Now, we will replace every `ExpressionF` of our expression tree with `Fix ExpressionF`.
+Notice the difference in constructing expressions with and without `Fx` — they’re basically the same, except we need to prepend `Fx $`:

 ```haskell
 -- (1 + 2) * (3 + 4)